wellesleyfolio/WOLFcon_2023/README.md

 * Excel Template for your FOLIO Locations and Data Types

-* Sample Jupyter notebooks for data cleanup
+* Sample Jupyter notebook for data cleanup

 External resources
 ---------------